rasachdev/data146/fixmidterm.md

 D. I set my features as X, created a names object as X_names, and set up y as my target

 ## 15
-For this question, I looked at the correlations between the 4 mulitple choice answers of MedInc, AveRooms, AveBedrms, and HouseAg.
+In this question, I looked at the correlations between the 4 mulitple choice answers of MedInc, AveRooms, AveBedrms, and HouseAg.
 With this code:
 ```
 Xcopy = X_df.copy()
 Xcopy['y'] = y